'Entrenched literacy problem': Bay of Plenty adults seeking literacy help doubles in four years

-Leaving school too early, mental health issues, and difficult home lives have led to an "entrenched literacy problem" as the number of Bay adults seeking help doubled in four years.
+Leaving school too early, mental health issues, and difficult home lives have led to an "entrenched literacy problem" with the number of Bay adults seeking help doubling in four years.

-Experts say there is a huge need for literacy support in the region with those finding it hard to read and write impacted by working in lower-paying jobs, low morale and family struggles.
+Experts say there is a "big need" for literacy support in the region with those finding it hard to read and write impacted by working in lower-paying jobs, having low morale and family struggles.

-"It's just so fantastic - you start to see confidence and growth in them.
-It's about small steps, and it's about them knowing that they can do these things.

-"It gives them independence, it gives them employable skills, and they can go on and go to higher learning."

-Literacy Aotearoa's CEO Bronwyn Yate said New Zealand "has an entrenched literacy problem".
+Literacy Aotearoa's chief executive, Bronwyn Yate, said New Zealand "has an entrenched literacy problem".

 "People who seek to improve their literacy and numeracy become more active in their communities, are better equipped to assist their children with their education, and have the confidence to undertake further education, or seek employment opportunities.